-Review of the Album "Mandylion" by Dutch Metal Band The Gathering Featuring Anneke Van Giersbergen
+Review of the Album "Mandylion" by Dutch Metal Band the Gathering Featuring the Debut of Anneke Van Giersbergen

 About the Album Mandylion and Its Musical Style

 The album Mandylion by Dutch Alternative/progressive metal band The Gathering released in 1995 is another album that must be given a proper review because of the contribution of vocalist Anneke Van Giersbergen.
 She joined the band after the band’s first two albums and it made a huge difference for them musically!
 The Gathering can also be classified as a progressive rock band and regardless of the classification, this band was solid when they were active.
 Since this album came out in 1995, it has more of a progressive sound and feel to it whereas later albums such as 2009’s The West Pole has more of an alternative style and feel to it.

 A Photo of the Beautiful Anneke Van Giersbergen

 From the first song called Strange Machines, you can hear how Anneke’s voice really fits with the music of this band.
 The song is about dreaming about flying in these strange machines that enable humans to fly through entire centuries.
 With the rise in technology, all kinds of advances are possible and the band realized this back then.
 A Fates Warning influence kicks in this song but the riff is slower than that.